CRutkowski/Kijiji-Scraper/README.md

 # Kijiji-Scraper 2.5
 Python script that scrapes Kijiji ad information and sends out an email when a new ad is found.
-It's designed to be run in the background (Pythonw).

 Dependencies: requests and BeautifulSoup